-Judge Ends Legal Fight Over Veterans Memorial Cross
+Judge Ends Legal Fight Against Veterans Memorial Cross

-WASHINGTON (CN) – Denying a discovery-related motion, a federal judge on Friday put to rest once and for all a decades-long legal battle over the display of a 43-foot-tall Latin cross at the Mt.
+WASHINGTON (CN) – Denying a discovery-related motion, a federal judge on Friday put to rest once and for all a decades-long legal battle over the display of a 43-foot-tall Latin cross that will remain at the Mt.
 Soledad Veterans Memorial in San Diego.

 In what U.S. District Judge John D. Bates called a “last gasp,” Republican U.S. Reps.
 Darrell Issa, Brian Bilbray and Duncan Hunter of California – who had successfully pushed for the federal government to take possession of the half-acre parcel of land housing the memorial in 2006 – asked the court to vacate a now-moot discovery order.